Jubibani/Web-Technoligies/click_oneFile_open_manyFile/readme.md

-# Identifying the Task
+# ❔Identifying the Task

-every day if i work on working on myself for javascript. i open:

-- Chrome → and open up freecodecamp
+I have school responsibility at Day time and I do self-taught at Night Time.
+And Every time I work on myself for `learning new things` or `grinding on myself`.
+I open →

+- `Chrome` → To research my problem and to glean some ideas for working on my solutions.
-- Notion → to write down my lessons
+- `Notion` → to write down my lessons and understanding the topics.
-- Streamabs → to record my lessons
+- `Streamabs` → to document my lessons.
-- File explorer → to check my recorded vids
+- `File explorer` → to check my recorded vids and to navigate to files and folders.

+# ‼️The problem

+however, clicking each desktop application takes a chunk of minutes of my time.
+I want to boost my productivity and utilize all of my time and to mitigate waiting time.

-# Task
+# ❓Task

 I want to create an automation and create a file wherein if I click the file. it will open up those 4 applications to boost productivity.

 # 📝Activity 1

-Do the Task. but since you’re in a computer library. your access to the computer is limited. so rather than opening Chrome, Notion, streamlabs, and Fire Explorer. as a substitute. create a script file wherein it will open up these simultaneously :
+Do the Task. but since I am in our computer library. my access to the computer is limited. so rather than opening `Chrome`, `Notion`, `Streamlabs`, and `Fire Explorer`.
+As a substitute.
+The task is to create a script file where in it will open up these Desktop Application simultaneously instead :

-- Microsoft word -> for your schoolwork
-- notepad -> where you take notes
-- internet explorer -> for research regarding your schoolwork
-- file explorer -> to navigate your file location
+- `Microsoft word`
+- `notepad`
+- `internet explorer`
+- `fire explorer`